jpsheehan/tetris/README.md

 - [ ] Detect combos for scoring
 - [x] Detect lock-out (locking down above the play area)
 - [ ] Fix up the input (it doesn't feel right)
+  - I think it needs to accept your first input, then wait a little bit before being sensitive
+  - At the moment it is just sensitive
 - [ ] Add a way to pause the game (think about blurring the stack)

 ### Fluff